excelsia/pyvee/README.md

 # pyvee
-A python wrapper for vee api
+A python wrapper for vee api.
+For more detail specification, please click [here](https://github.com/excelsia/pyvee/wiki)

 ## Install
 For now,